Last updated on February 1st, 2021 at 12:32 pm

 CDL Drug and Alcohol Clearinghouse

 FMCSA regulation for the CDL Drug and Alcohol Clearinghouse date for final compliance is January 6, 2020.
 Motor carriers, designated service agents, medical review officers and substance abuse professionals will be required to submit a variety of drug and alcohol test-related records to the clearinghouse.
-Drug and alcohol test information will be reported to the Clearinghouse beginning January 6, 2020 so Drivers are encouraged to seek substance abuse treatment if they currently have a problem with the misuse of alcohol and/or use of controlled substance(s).
+Drug and alcohol test information will be reported to the Clearinghouse beginning January 6, 2020 so Drivers are encouraged to seek substance abuse treatment if they currently have a problem with the misuse of alcohol and/or use of a controlled substance(s).